-- Model: A free pasture (but of limited area), open to any herdsman with cattle; no regulations - Aim of each herdsman: to maximize his individual gain (which comes from selling cattle)
+- Model: A free pasture (but of limited area), open to any herdsman with cattle; no regulations - The only aim of each herdsman: to maximize his individual gain (which comes from selling cattle)

-Time of plenty...
+Time of plenty..

 Following his best interest, each herdsman adds 1 animal more, and more...
 The number of cattle increases, and the wealth of the men follows ...